dcepelik/meteod/README.md

 * `wmrc`, client to the server component of `wmrd` capable of querying current readings over TCP/IP
-* `wmrformat`, Perl script which queries current readings using `wmrc` and allows you to print nice formatted strings
+* `wmrformat`, Perl script which queries current readings using `wmrc` and allows you to print nicely formatted strings

 A complementary project [wmr200-website](https://github.com/dcepelik/wmr200-website.git) exists which provides implementation of a simple website using forementioned